Corvée: Portugal's African colonies

 In Portuguese Africa (e.g. Mozambique), the Native Labour Regulations of 1899 stated that all able bodied men must work for six months of every year, and that "[t]hey have full liberty to choose the means through which to comply with this regulation, but if they do not comply in some way, the public authorities will force them to comply."

 Africans engaged in subsistence agriculture on their own small plots were considered unemployed.
 The forced labour was sometimes paid, but in cases of rule violations it was sometimes not – as punishment.
 The state benefited from the use of the labour for farming and infrastructure, by high income taxes on those who found work with private employers, and by selling corvée labour to South Africa.
 This system, called chibalo, was not abolished in Mozambique until 1962, and continued in some forms until the Carnation Revolution in 1974.

 North America

 Corvée was used in several states and provinces in North America especially for road maintenance, and this practice persisted to some degree in the United States and Canada.
-Its popularity with local governments gradually waned after the American Revolution with the increasing development of the monetary economy.
-After the American Civil War, some Southern states, with money in short supply, commuted taxing their inhabitants with obligations in the form of labour for public works, or let them pay a fee or tax to avoid it.
-The system proved unsuccessful because of the poor quality of work.
-In 1894, the Virginia Supreme Court ruled that corvée violated the state constitution, and in 1913 Alabama became one of the last states to abolish it.
+Generally, the relevant laws required working age men to either perform labor on roads or pay a fee to avoid it.
+The practice had roots in the common law, per Blackstone, and existed in at least 39 states.
+In 1894, the Virginia Supreme Court ruled that corvée violated the state constitution.
+A similar ruling voiding a road duty law was handed down in Nevada in 1874.
+Though some sources claim it was abolished in Alabama in 1913, the practice appears to have continued into the 1930s at least, with at least one unsuccessful prosecution for refusing to do labor or pay the exemption fee happening around 1935 (albeit that case suggested that it was already obsolete in the automobile era).
+The constitutionality of laws requiring corvée labor for public roads was upheld by the United States Supreme Court in Butler v.
+Perry (1916).
+In that case, which concerned a Florida law that required able-bodied men to either work on the roads or pay a fee, the court held that such laws do not violate the Thirteenth Amendment.
+The last statute providing for road duty was repealed in Texas in 1995.